Anytime-Valid Answer Sufficiency Certificates for LLM Generation via Sequential Information Lift: Sequential E-Process Framework

 \section{Sequential E-Process Framework}

+Given skeleton-based information lift $X_t$ from Section~\ref{def:info-lift}, we construct anytime-valid stopping rules using self-normalized empirical-Bernstein e-processes.
 We assume bounded, nonnegative increments $X_t\in[0,c]$, predictable clipping, and that skeleton $S$ is fixed prior to testing.
-We briefly roadmap the theory: we (i) define a self-normalized e-process that remains a supermartingale under online mean/variance estimation, (ii) form a mixture e-process over a grid of $\lambda$ values, and (iii) allocate error budgets across segments to handle drift while maintaining global $\delta$-control.
+We briefly roadmap the theory: we define a self-normalized e-process that remains a supermartingale under online mean/variance estimation, form a mixture e-process over a grid of $\lambda$ values, and allocate error budgets across segments to handle drift while maintaining global $\delta$-control.